LQA Guide: What Is Game Localization Testing And How To Do It Right

 Country-related errors (irrelevant zip codes, phone numbers, addresses, names);

-Contextual inaccuracy, when words or sentences aren’t translated according to the actual context or literal translation of idioms;
+Contextual inaccuracy, words or sentences translated with no regard to the context, literal translation of idioms;

-Sensitive cultural references (cultural taboos, phrases or language that is considered offensive, etc.).
+Sensitive cultural references: cultural taboos, language that is considered offensive, etc..

-Truncated characters.
-For instance, UTF characters not recognized and replaced by question marks � or full blocks.
+Incorrect display of characters, e.g. UTF characters not recognized by the engine and thus replaced by question marks � or full blocks.

-Font issues.
-The font is too big to fit the screen/section or too small to be read by the users.
+Font issues: Font is too big to fit the screen/section or too small to be read by the users.

 Untranslated or partially translated content and graphics.